jQSfire125/my_blog/_posts/2020-05-06-there-are-two-ways.markdown

 ---
 I love this quote by Alan Perlis:

-> There are two ways to write error-free programs, only the third one works
+> There are two ways to write error-free programs.
+Only the third one works